Election, EU uncertainty to add risk to British markets

 "You can draw parallels between what happened with the Scottish referendum and UK exit (from the EU)," said Themis Themistocleous of UBS Wealth Management.

-"If suddenly the polls started swinging towards UK exit you (would) most probably see that reflected more in the market."
+"If suddenly the polls started swinging toward UK exit you (would) most probably see that reflected more in the market."

 The threat of Britain leaving the EU should not be underestimated, said Saker Nusseibeh, head of Hermes Investment Management.